apjanke/apjanke-blog-jekyll/_posts/2019-04-20-matlab-string-representation-is-a-mess.md

 For historical reasons, string representation in Matlab data structures is something of a mess.
 The situation is looking up now, with the introduction of the `string` class and its double-quoted string literals in R2017a, but it's still messy because of back-compatibility baggage.
 This post lays out the situation as I see it.
 The purpose of this post isn't to complain or rag on MathWorks; it’s to share what I understand of the sitation with other people so they can be more effective Matlab programmers, and maybe better programming language designers.

-I sympathize with MathWorks engineers’ situation here: the new `string` class is the right way to do strings.
+I sympathize with the MathWorks engineers’ situation here: the new `string` class is the right way to do strings.
 But back-compatibility considerations tie their hands considerably.

 ## Terminology